Landscape Architecture and Environmental Planning

 Throughout their program of study, students combine critical design thinking talents with their intelligence, creativity, and passions to frame, engage and challenge the questions, problems, and situations of landscape that involve health, safety, wellbeing, and quality of life.

 Graduate minors are available to all students and consist of nine credit hours of courses, in another graduate degree granting discipline, listed as 400-level or above.
 A member of that degree’s faculty may serve as a third member of the student’s final project committee.
 Certificates offered in GIS, Public Policy and Horticultural Science may be of particular interest.
-Please visit the Graduate School website for more information.
+Please visit the Graduate Minors and Certificate Page for more information.

 Graduate Certificate in City Design